The Ultimate Guide to Cooking Freshly Caught Fish Pro Angler’s Edition

 Grilled Vegetable Skewers: Thread colorful vegetables like bell peppers, cherry tomatoes, zucchini, and red onions onto skewers, then brush with oil and season with salt and pepper.
 Grill over an open fire, turning occasionally, until the vegetables are tender and slightly charred.

-See also Hearty Fish and Lentil Recipes A Healthy Meal for Avid Anglers
+See also Sizzling Fish and Vegetable Stir-Fry Nutritious Recipes for Anglers

 Campfire Baked Potatoes: Wrap whole, pierced potatoes in foil and cook directly on hot coals, turning occasionally, for 45-60 minutes until tender.
 Serve with a variety of toppings like sour cream, chives, bacon bits, and shredded cheese.